joeyrlee/snacktime/README.md

 ![alt tag](./public/recipePage.png)

 ### Getting Started
-To get started, simply clone or fork and clone the repo and follow the brief instructions here to setup the necessary Xcode compiler: https://developers.facebook.com/docs/ios/getting-started
+To get started, simply clone or fork the repo and follow the brief instructions here to setup the necessary Xcode compiler: https://developers.facebook.com/docs/ios/getting-started

 #### You will also need an API key for each of the following: